 Managed by Jane Blondel from Songs for Children, Thud released their well-received debut EP Floret in 2015.
 Their dream pop tones soon blossomed into a heavier mix of synths and distortion, showing maturation in songcraft and a continuous ascent to pure shoegaze perfection.
 I recently chatted with the band, including Kim (vocals and synths), Andy (guitar), Sky (guitar), Wang (bass) and Wai (drums), ahead of the release of their 7-inch single.

 It has been two years since your debut EP Floret.
-What can we expect from your upcoming 7-inch single?
+Tell us about the new 7-inch single?

 Andy: To answer that as the guitarist, the A-side track Ado is more catchy and youthful.
 There’s a subtle shoegaze-ness in it.
 If you’re not a dedicated shoegaze fan, you probably will think that’s not hitting the bar; but if you’re a hardcore shoegaze fan, you CAN tell it.